MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-prereqs-classic.md

 - **A local or remote instance.**

-    We recommend hosting the SQL Server and scanner service on different machines, unless you're working with a small deployment.
+    We recommend hosting the SQL server and the scanner service on different machines, unless you're working with a small deployment.
+Additionally, we recommend having a dedicated SQL instance that serves the scanner database only, and that is not shared with other applications.

+    If you're working on a shared server, make sure that the [recommended number of cores](#windows-server-requirements) are free for the scanner database to work.

     SQL Server 2012 is the minimum version for the following editions: